UbiquityRobotics/learn/ix_programming.md

 Some of the texts that are widely acknowledged as excellent include:

-[A Gentle introduction to ROS](https://cse.sc.edu/~jokane/agitr/ ) - This is an excellent text that is provided free online
+[A Gentle introduction to ROS](https://cse.sc.edu/~jokane/agitr/ ) - Free online textbook style guide

 [Programming Robots with ROS](http://wiki.ros.org/Books/Programming_Robots_with_ROS) - Was written by many of the original developers of ROS

-[ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) - A free online resource
+[ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) - An online resource maintained by the open source robotics foundation

 ### Online lecture courses
 In addition there are a number of lecture series on ROS some that can be found online include: